allison-conrey/DSC232R-GroupProject/README.md

 After plotting the distribution and heatmap correlations of the numerical variables we found that there was little correlation between the numerical variables.
 A lack of correlation in the numerical variables suggests minimal amounts of multicollinearity, which is beneficial when employing models like logistic regression.
 We did find that only ‘Education Number’ and ‘Hours per week’ showed a relatively normal distribution.
 The other numerical variables showed mostly right-skewed distributions that can be corrected in the preprocessing phase.

-**Figure 1 A & B: Distributions and relationships of numerical variables. **
+**Figure 1 A & B: Distributions and relationships of numerical variables**

 <img src="images/Figure1.png" width=50% height=60%>